sindresorhus/time-grunt/readme.md

 ```

-## Optional Callback
+## Optional callback

-If you want to collect the timing stats for your own use, pass a callback to time-grunt:
+If you want to collect the timing stats for your own use, pass in a callback:

 ```js
 require('time-grunt')(grunt, function (stats, done) {
 	// do whatever you want with the stats uploadReport(stats);

 	// be sure to let grunt know when to exit done();
 });